List of breweries in Montana: Draught Works Brewery

 Draught Works Brewery is a microbrewery and tasting room in Missoula.
 It was opened by Paul Marshall and Jeff Grant in 2011.
 Both studied brewing at the Siebel Institute of Technology and World Brewing Academy in Chicago.
 The brewery has six flagship beers.
+In 2022, the head brewer was Kyle Sillars.
+Their best-seller is the West Coast Scepter IPA.

+In 2014 they won Very Small Brewery of the Year at the Great American Beer Festival.

+Awards

 Flathead Lake Brewing Company

-Flathead Lake Brewing Company is a brewpub/brewery in Woods Bay, opened in 2004 by Greg Johnston and Terry Leonard.